 - Interjecting yourself in a conversation where another person seems unsafe to cause a distraction

-- Referring someone who needs help to the FRIENDS HOTLINE, the police or other resources off campus
+- Referring someone who needs help to Victim Services at 309-837-5555, the police or other resources off campus

 Public Broadcast System